AhmedSomaa/cse46-scat2/README.md

 # Sports Concussion Assessment System
-This is the implemtation for the CSE 460 Project 2
+Implemtation for the CSE 460 Unit 2 Project